991jo/netbox_config_plugin/README.md

 # Status of this Plugin

-This plugin is compatible with NetBox 3.0.0 to v3.0.7.
-It is not compatible with versions older than 3.0.0

 A basic understanding of python, objects, python modules and the NetBox Django models is required to install this plugin as you have to provide some code